Information for young people

 We write a report which is sent to you and, if you are not yet 18, your parents.
 We send it to other professionals named at the bottom of the report when you or your parents say that you are happy with the report, or when 2 weeks have passed.

 Some young people come to the MPC for therapy after their assessment, while some continue to attend therapy locally.
 Your therapist will make decisions about this, with you, at your appointment, taking into account what you want and what therapy is available locally.
 Attending therapy at the MPC for families who are not local to Camden or Islington, requires funding.
-This can be from local CCGs/NHS Trusts, or when that is not available, through private funding or via application to Action for Stammering Children.
+This can be from local CCGs/NHS Trusts, or when that is not available, through private funding or via application for charitable support.

 If you are not going to come to the MPC for therapy you will be offered a review in 6 months time to see how things are going.